 The Unicode CLDR Charts provide different ways to view the

 Common Locale Data Repository data.
-There are currently the following
+Starting with CLDR v22.1, versioned charts are available:

 provide a summary view of the main locale data.
 Language locales (those